 So how does it work?
 How can AI be integrated into post-production?

 First, you need something like S.A.W.™.
 Because we break image editing down into component steps, we’re able to isolate individual processes and train intelligences to contained tasks.
-Controlling the input is critical: it limits exceptions and other “special” cases that are difficult for an AI to handle—just like humans.
+Controlling the input is critical: it limits exceptions and other “special” cases that are difficult for an AI to handle, just like humans.

-Let’s start with a real life example.
+Let’s start with a real-life example.

 Using AI to remove moles (It works!
 But nobody wants it...)

-One of our earliest functional AI was trained to remove moles during skin retouching.
+One of our earliest functional AIs was trained to remove moles during skin retouching.
 We used traditional algorithms to first detect skin, then another algorithm to detect “candidates” (potential moles to remove), and then used an AI to classify those candidates.

 Mole candidates were determined based on color difference with the skin.
 Seems straightforward—and that’s why there are existing algorithms for it—but the problem we encountered was that loose hair triggered false positives.
-The job of the AI was to classify moles and not-moles, and to train it we fed it 65,000 images of moles and non-moles, sorted manually (fun job!).
+The job of the AI was to classify moles and not-moles, and to train it, we fed it 65,000 images of moles and non-moles, sorted manually (fun job!).

 After the moles and not-moles were properly classified, we used a standard Photoshop script to remove them.

 The project worked!
-We successfully automated mole removal—but in the meantime, trends changed, and nowadays most of our clients prefer a natural look complete with moles.
+We successfully automated mole removal—but in the meantime, trends changed, and nowadays most of our clients prefer a natural look, complete with moles.
 But it was mostly a research project anyway, and its success propelled us further down the AI path.
-And it highlights something important to remember -- AI doesn't always mean a human is replaced; in this case, we developed an AI tool which a human photo editor uses to be more efficient, and in some cases the work of the AI still needs to be tweaked for perfection, but the net result is a gain of efficiency.
+And it highlights something important to remember -- AI doesn't always mean a human is replaced; in this case, we developed an AI tool that a human photo editor uses to be more efficient, and in some cases, the work of the AI still needs to be tweaked for perfection, but the net result is a gain of efficiency.

 Using AI as traffic control (Toothbrushes to the left, chairs to the right!)